-Categories of exams and numbers for Re-competencies required for each Semester you cannot recomp an exam in the same semester in which you gained the comp. for example, you are in clinical 3 and you comp a femur on June 3rd.
+- Categories of exams and numbers for Re-competencies required for each Semester - An exam can only be recomped one time, if you have recomped on an exam and that category comes up again, talk with the instructor to be assigned another recomp category. - you cannot recomp an exam in the same semester in which you gained the comp. for example, you are in clinical 3 and you comp a femur on June 3rd.
 You cannot recomp on that exam until at least clinical 4.